eez-open/studio/README.md

 ## Installation

-In all cases 64-bit OS is required.
+64-bit OS is required in all cases.

 ### Linux